-This course gives participants without a specific background a general overview of the basic principles and techniques of the IT world.
+This training gives participants without a specific IT background a general overview of the basic principles and techniques used in IT.

 At the end of this course the participant will:

-- be familiar with the basic architectures and technologies of hardware, networks, communication;
+- be familiar with the basic architectures and technologies of hardware, networks, applications;

 - be familiar with the functions and the types of operating systems;

 - understand the different kinds of applications: how they work and how they are made;

 - have had a taste of some basic techniques from the world of programming, data, networking ...